PLEDGESHIP - What is it? Why? How Can I Participate?

 Giving In the Liturgy – the Offering

-Every week in the liturgy, we’re invited to continue our worship of God by bringing to Him our tithes and offerings.
+Every Sunday, we’re invited to continue our worship by bringing to God our tithes and offerings.
 As with everything in our services, the offering is participatory.
-It is a chance when God dignifies us so greatly by being able to give back to Him a portion of the resources He has trusted us to steward, which are really His to begin with.
+It is a place where God dignifies us to be able to give back to Him a portion of the resources He has trusted us to steward, which are really His to begin with.
 The liturgy showcases what we believe:

-1) Financial generosity to the church is a part (and mark) of our discipleship.
+1) Financial generosity to the church is part of our discipleship.
 Our generous response to God’s grace is one of many indicators that the Holy Spirit is at work in us.

 2) Giving of our finances to the church is an act of worship to God.

-3) That God has dignified people: He works through our gifts to make the church’s mission possible, and that
+3) God has dignified us: He works through our gifts to make the church’s mission possible.

-4) Joyful, generous, and sacrificial generosity of our finances is something all of us are invited into as members of the church and followers of Jesus.
+4) Joyful, generous, and sacrificial generosity of our finances is something all of us are invited into as followers of Jesus.
 The offertory is a great equalizer.
 It is not just for the rich.
 It is a grace Jesus has made accessible for everyone to participate in!

 Pledgeship – What Is It and Why Does it Matter?

-Pledging is an annual rhythm wherein every member and attender of the The Mission Cincinnati is invited to discern how God is leading them to join in helping our church fulfill our vision and mission in the coming year through intentional, planned, and prayerful financial giving.
+Pledging is an annual rhythm wherein every member and attender of the The Mission is invited to discern how God is leading you to be a part of helping our church fulfill our vision and mission in the coming year through intentional, planned, and prayerful financial giving.

-Practically, pledging helps our Vestry and staff make decisions about how we will budget, and what we can plan to spend on different ministries, programs, and outreaches in the coming year.
-At the conclusion of the pledgeship process, our Rector & Vestry Treasurer review the total pledges and plan our next year’s ministry budgets, based on the forecast of what our people plan to give.
+Practically, pledging helps our Vestry and staff accurately plan our ministry budget for the coming year.
+Our Vestry makes decisions about what ministries we can fund in the coming year based off of the information our members share in pledgeship.
 Thus, pledges inform the extent to which we can invest in new ministry areas or where we need to cut back.

 Spiritually, pledgeship gives every individual or household an opportunity to seek the Lord about how He may be calling you to give in the coming year.
 This is a special space of worship and closeness with God in which we seek the Lord’s guidance and courage to live by faith—as in every other aspect of our lives—so also with our finances.